Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

 Triton departed Freetown on Aug.
-4-1942, joining Convoy SL 118 (also available at the external website above), and was on a voyage from Sydney, N.S.W. and Freetown to Belfast Lough and Avonmouth with 9500 tons cargo* of wool, wheat, zinc concentrate and 867 bags of mail.
-She had started out in Sydney on May 25, Fremantle on June 16, arrived Cape Town for bunkers on July 8, took on board 358 bags of mail, departed July 14**, arrived Freetown July 25, then left again on Aug.
-4, as mentioned - again, see also Page 3.
+4-1942, joining Convoy SL 118 (station 21 - link in Voyage Record), and was on a voyage from Sydney, N.S.W. and Freetown to Belfast Lough and Avonmouth with 9500 tons cargo* of wool, wheat, zinc concentrate and 867 bags of mail.
+She had sailed from Sydney on May 25, from Fremantle on June 16, arrived Cape Town for bunkers on July 8, took on board 358 bags of mail, departed July 14**, arrived Freetown July 25, then left again on Aug.
+4, as already mentioned - again, see also Page 3.

 On Aug.
 17, she was hit by 2 torpedoes in the aft cargo holds and sunk by U-566 (Remus), northeast of the Azores in position 39 31N 22 43W (39 30N 23 00W?).
 The 2 port lifeboats were damaged and could not be used, but the crew took to the starboard boats.
 The aft starboard raft was also launched, manned by 10-15 men who were later picked up by the lifeboats.

-* Mike Holdoway, the webmaster of the SL Convoys site, has told me that the records for Convoy SL 118 state she had a total cargo of 8941 tons, consisting of 3232 tons bulk wheat, 3000 tons zinc concentrates, 2682 tons wool, 27 tons bagged wheat, 81 bags mail, and she also had a passenger on board.
+* Mike Holdoway, the webmaster of the SL Convoys website, has told me that the records for Convoy SL 118 state she had a total cargo of 8941 tons, consisting of 3232 tons bulk wheat, 3000 tons zinc concentrates, 2682 tons wool, 27 tons bagged wheat, 81 bags mail, and she also had a passenger on board (A. Hague says she had 2 passengers).

 ** On July 22-1942, Triton had rescued 11 survivors from the American William F. Humphrey, which had been sunk by the German auxiliary cruiser Michel in the South Atlantic on the 16th.
 29 had been taken aboard Michel.
 (My page Victims of Michel has more on this raider).